 With all the talk of the trillion-dollar cost of this plan, no one has mentioned that some estimates say that it will kill 3,000 people in the next two years.
 Terrorism has not killed as many Americans in the last 15 years.
 I’m good with giving Homeland Security everything it needs to keep us safe.
 But, it is crazy that we are spending billions of dollars to fight terrorism that has led to a few deaths and we will give back revenue and we might see 3,000 people die.
 The cause of death for these people will be failing to prove to the powers that be that lower taxes on alcohol was the reason they died… or the failure of those powers to really care.

 Maryland Can Solve the Problem

-A way out for Maryland would be to raise our alcohol taxes to make up for the decrease in the federal taxes.
+A way out for Maryland would be to raise our alcohol taxes to make up for the decrease in federal taxes.
 This would be good for our budget and, ultimately, good for business.
 We could have easily increased our alcohol taxes, as we rank 31st in the country right now on the percentage of alcohol sales we tax, but I don’t think the political climate will support new taxes and the rationale that it will save lives will fall on deaf ears.
-The reason is not because people do not care, but because the statistics just do not mean anything to anyone.
+The reason is not that people do not care, but because the statistics just mean nothing to anyone.
 We are all numb to statistics.
 Outside of a few blog posts and think pieces, no one is paying attention to this.